manu-torres/TFGfunc/README.md

 <!-- badges: end -->

 This package contains some functions for my thesis.
-A change to test ssh login.
+Now I removed the change to test SSH.

 ## Installation